xtexx/central/docs/user/actions.md

 ![disabling a workflow](../_images/user/actions/actions-disable.png)

-## Pull request actions are moderated
+## Pull request workflows are moderated

-The first time a user proposes a pull request, the task is blocked to reduce the security risks.
+The first time a user proposes a pull request, the `on.pull_request` workflows are blocked.

 ![blocked action](../_images/user/actions/action-blocked.png)

-It can be approved by a maintainer of the project and there will be no need to unblock future pull requests.
+They can be approved by a maintainer of the project and there will be no need to unblock future pull requests.

 ![button to approve an action](../_images/user/actions/action-approve.png)

+The `on.pull_request_target` workflows are not subject to the same restriction and will always run.

 ## Secrets